adebruine/rag-pipeline/rag-query/Documentation/PROJECT_SUMMARY.md

-# RAG Pipeline - Project Summary
+# RAG Query - Project Summary

 ## 🎯 What You Have